bootladder/blog/jekyll/_posts/2018-04-07-backup-and-restore-in-case-of-emergency.md

 Now let's look at the .vcf files.
 I open one up in VIM.
 Then go to the end of the file.
 The person I see there, is the last person I added to my phone.
-I remember this.
 Scrolling up, the contacts appear to be in chronological order.
 Scrolling back to the top, I see... totally random contacts.
 Some from 10 years ago, some from 5 years ago.
 Those defintely aren't in chronological order.
 Perhaps they got mixed up since I've changed phones a couple times?